CME to monitor alternate hog pricing system to prevent manipulation

 “CME’s got this dilemma.
 The contract expires early next week and they’ve got to have some sort of mechanism for settling,” Plain said.

-The country’s leading meat packers, including Smithfield Foods, Tyson Foods and Cargill Inc also had to adopt new methods when the USDA data they used for purchase contracts with hog producers became unavailable.
+The country’s leading meat packers, including Smithfield Foods (000895.SZ), Tyson Foods (TSN.N) and Cargill Inc CARG.UL also had to adopt new methods when the USDA data they used for purchase contracts with hog producers became unavailable.
 They came up with alternative pricing formulas to get them through until the government resumes its daily market reports.

 Steve Meyer, president of Iowa-based Paragon Economics and consultant to the National Pork Board, said it is not easy to gauge how the various revamped pricing strategies will affect producers.